 Photoshop layer styles are a popular way to add effects, such as drop shadows and strokes, to layers in a non-destructive way.
 With the right knowledge and experience, you can achieve any effect you want.

 To achieve these effects, however, you need to understand what each setting does and how they can be combined to achieve a certain look.
-In this series by John Shaver from Design Panoply, we will explain every aspect of Photoshop's layer styles feature and show you how to unlock their potential.
+In this series by John Shaver from Design Panoply, we will explain every aspect of Photoshop's layer styles to show you how to make text glow in Photoshop.

 The Uses for an Outer Glow